 If you want business people to use the report, talk to them about their requirements

-It’s vital at this stage to find the people who will actually be using the report.
+It’s vital to design a great data model from Agile user stories to find the people who will actually be using the report.
 Too often, I find that analysts or BI developers think that they understand the needs of the business, but they know the requirements from a technical perspective only.

 If I’m working in an Agile project, I may be lucky enough to get a concise and detailed user story or something similar to articulate the requirements.
 It may look like this: